pactsafe/pactsafe-ios-sdk/README.md

 ### Custom Data

-Custom Data will typically house additional information that you'd like to pass over that will be appended to the activty event.
-By adding Custom Data to the event, you'll be able to search and filter based on specific custom data within the PactSafe app, which can be beneficial when you have many activity events.
+Custom Data can hold additional information that you'd like to pass over that will be appended to the activity event.
+By adding Custom Data to the event, you'll be able to search and filter within the PactSafe web app, which can be beneficial when you have many activity events.

 Before sending an activity event, you may want to customize properties on `PSCustomData` that can be set.
-Be sure to note that properties such as `firstName`, `lastName`, `companyName`, and `title` that are properties on `PSCustomData` are reserved for PactSafe usage only (like seeing the name of an individual within the PactSafe app).
+Be sure to note that properties such as `firstName`, `lastName`, `companyName`, and `title` that are properties on `PSCustomData` are reserved for PactSafe platform usage only (e.g., seeing the name of an individual within the PactSafe app).

 | Property        | Description                                                  | Overridable |
 | --------------- | ------------------------------------------------------------ | ----------- |